Breast prostheses: Post-mastectomy bras

 Post-mastectomy bras are similar to regular bras with the exception of containing spandex stretch pockets on the inside that help keep the breast prosthesis in place.
 Post-mastectomy bras can be found at specialty shops or mastectomy boutiques and some shops are also willing to stitch pockets into regular bras and swimsuits to hold prostheses.

 Post-surgical camisoles

 Post-surgical camisoles are convenient for women to be used immediately after their breast surgery, especially if their breasts feel sore or sensitive.
 They are often made with soft cotton fabric and are designed to avoid rubbing or causing irritation to the skin.
 The camisoles have pockets for draining and similar to post-mastectomy bras, they have stitching to help hold fiber breast prosthesis in place.
 Right after breast surgery, women are advised to avoid or limit their arm and shoulder movement; camisoles are ideal for this reasons because they are pulled over the hip.

 Attachable breast prostheses

 Attachable breast prostheses can be used as an alternative to post-mastectomy bras.
-Attachable breast prostheses can be attached directly to the skin via adhesives and can also be worn with a regular bra.
+Attachable breast prostheses can be attached to the skin with adhesives and can be worn with a regular bra.